AyushPathak3011/ayushpathak/pages/bookmarks.md

 ---
-title: Bookmarks - Anthony Fu
+title: Bookmarks - Ayush Pathak
 display: Bookmarks
 subtitle: Some of my favorite websites/tools with excellent design and UX that I highly recommend
 ---